Clear Passage During COVID-19

 The Clear Passage Facebook newsletter Forum and Support Group

-This Forum & Support Group is intended as a meeting place for people interested in the Clear Passage Approach.
+This Forum and Support Group are intended as a meeting place for people interested in the Clear Passage Approach.

 We encourage previous, current, and prospective patients to join, to share their own experiences and stories.
 You can help save a life or fulfill the dreams of an infertile woman by sharing your story with others on our forum.